 In the event of a dead heat, where the finish order of a heat is disputed or scoring equipment failure occurs and a clear-cut decision cannot be made as to the outcome of the heat, the heat shall be declared void and rescheduled for another attempt ("refly").
-The re-fly shall be held at the earliest convenience of the pilots and officials, preferably by the end of the round during which the void heat was originally scheduled.
-All pilots who were originally scheduled to fly in the void heat shall be called up again for a re-fly.
-A pilot will not be granted a re-fly under the following conditions:
+The re-fly shall be held at the earliest convenience of the pilots and officials, preferably by the end of the round during which the voided heat was originally scheduled, and prior to the start of the following round.
+All pilots who were originally scheduled to fly in the voided heat and meet all the conditions to rule 13.1.8 shall be scheduled for the re-fly.
+All pilots not prepared to fly at the end of the starting period in the original heat will not be allowed to re-fly.
+A pilot is not prepared to fly if he/she is not able to successfully prove radio functionality prior to the start clock beginning.
+In addition to radio function, the pilot must present an airworthy and flight-ready model to the start line and must be ready for the heat as noted in 13.1.8.
+None of the prior scores or results for those involved in the re-fly shall carry over from the voided heat.